 The workshops will be mentored by the professional filmmakers Inuk Jørgensen from Greenland supervising one group of young filmmakers.
 Each group has the task of producing a short film from the idea to the finished result in six days.
 At the end, the finished films are shown to a public audience.

 In a special side-program of the festival the project will show films made by young filmmakers from Greenland.
-Here the audience will have the opportunity to discuss the films shown with the filmmakers and Inuk Jørgensen.
+Here the audience will have the opportunity to discuss the films shown with the filmmakers, the manager of the Film Workshop Nuuk - Aka Maria Hansen and with Inuk Jørgensen.
 The Greenlandic participants will specify their situation in Greenland in general, their work at the Film Workshop in particular and discuss its transferability to other Nordic regions.

 Focus Greenland has been supported by: